 Where to stay in Dublin

 I can highly recommend Abbey Court Hostel in Dublin, which offers cheap dorm rooms and free breakfast.
 Free walking tours of Dublin depart from the hostel at least once a day and it’s in a great location, right on the river, which makes it easy to explore the city on foot.

 - Ireland is notoriously grey and cold, so summer is the best chance you’ll have of scoring a few sunny days.

-- Even in summer, be sure to pack a rain jacket, just in case.
+- BUT, even in summer, be sure to pack a rain jacket, just in case.

 - Ireland is generally quite safe, even for solo female travellers walking around in the evening, so just take normal safety precautions and that should be sufficient to avoid incident.